Lift and drag in three-dimensional steady viscous and compressible flow: Introduction

 \section{Introduction}

-In general, any aerodynamic force theory can be categorized into two groups.
-The first group is \textit{far-field force theory}, by which a universal force formula can be rigorously deduced.
-Its central task is to identify the key physical quantities responsible for the forces, of which the first and most classic example is the Kutta-Joukowski lift theorem \citep[K-J theorem for short,][]{Joukowski1906} for incompressible potential flow that focuses one's attention to the circulation around an airfoil.
-The K-J theorem has motivated a series far-field theories (of which those that are relevant to our present study will be cited below in due course).
-But far-field approach alone is confined to steady flow only and cannot determine the relationships between the forces and the detailed flow processes and structures behind those universally identified key quantities at different specific flow conditions.
-This is the task of the second group, the {\it near-field theories} for both steady and unsteady flow, which is guided (for steady flow) by the results of far-field theories and always the main body of aerodynamic theories, as given in all monographs and textbooks of low- and high-speed aerodynamics.
+The object of this paper is to obtain formulae for the forces when a solid body of any shape is at rest in a steady stream of viscous and compressible fluid.
+Namely, we assume the body moves steadily through the physical space filled with {restful} fluid, let the reference frame fix on the body, and neglect the inherent flow unsteadiness at very far field \citep{Liu2017}.
+In such a flow model we only work in the steady subspace $V_{\rm st}$ of the whole physical space, which can be divided into a nonlinear near-field and a linear far-field.
+Correspondingly, the aerodynamic force theories can also be categorized into two groups.
+One is the \textit{far-field force theories}, by which universal force formulae can be rigorously deduced.
+Its central task is to identify the key physical quantities responsible for the forces, of which the first and most classic example is the Kutta-Joukowski (K-J) theorem \citep{Joukowski1906} for inviscid and incompressible flow that focuses one's attention to the circulation around an airfoil.
+The other is the {\it near-field theories}, which can determine the relationships between the forces and the detailed flow processes and structures behind those universally identified key quantities.
+It is guided (for steady flow) by the results of far-field theories and always the main body of aerodynamic theories, as given in all monographs and textbooks of low- and high-speed aerodynamics.

-Historically, however, various far-field theories had long been limited to incompressible and/or inviscid flow, and never reached their highest possible goal to be truly universal: to identify the key physical quantities responsible for aerodynamic forces within the general framework of the Navier-Stokes equation.
-The first breakthrough was made only very recently by \citet[LZW for short]{Liu2015}, who obtained a unified far-field aerodynamic force theory for two-dimensional viscous and compressible flow, valid from low-speed to supersonic regimes.
-In this theoretical paper, we present an exactly the same kind of theory but for three-dimensional flow.
+Historically, however, various far-field theories had long been limited to incompressible and/or inviscid flow and never reached their highest possible goal to be truly universal: to identify the key physical quantities responsible for aerodynamic forces within the general framework of the Navier-Stokes (N-S) equations.
+The first breakthrough was made only very recently by \citet[LZW for short]{Liu2015}, who obtained a unified far-field aerodynamic force theory for two-dimensional (2D) viscous and compressible flow, valid from low-speed to supersonic regimes.
+In this theoretical paper, we present an exactly the same kind of theory but for three-dimensional (3D) flow.